Contrasting Core & Main (NYSE:CNM) and Greenlane (NASDAQ:GNLN)

-Core & Main (NYSE:CNM) and Greenlane (NASDAQ:GNLN) are both business services companies, but which is the superior stock?
-We will compare the two companies based on the strength of their risk, earnings, dividends, institutional ownership, valuation, profitability and analyst recommendations.
+Core & Main (NYSE:CNM) and Greenlane (NASDAQ:GNLN) are both business services companies, but which is the superior business?
+We will compare the two companies based on the strength of their dividends, risk, analyst recommendations, earnings, valuation, profitability and institutional ownership.

-This table compares Core & Main and Greenlane’s revenue, earnings per share and valuation.
+This table compares Core & Main and Greenlane’s revenue, earnings per share (EPS) and valuation.

 |Gross Revenue